 How to talk to children about mass shootings

-With news of Orlando shootings everywhere, shielding children may not be possible.
+With news of mass shootings everywhere, shielding children may not be possible.

-As we all grapple with news about the shootings in an Orlando nightclub, parents may have one of the biggest challenges of all: how to talk to their children about the shootings.
+As we all grapple with news about the latest mass shooting, parents may have one of the biggest challenges of all: how to talk to their children about it.
 Shielding children from news of this magnitude is challenging, if not impossible.

 One of the most common concerns for children of all ages will likely be about their own safety.
 Could something like that happen to me?
 Parents should reassure them and help them feel safe while also providing age and developmentally appropriate information.